tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 > r <- 3==4
 ```

+> [!NOTE]
-Note that R will automatically choose a data type if you do not specify one.
+> that R will automatically choose a data type if you do not specify one.
 It usually gets the data type right, but not always.

 We can query the data type of a variable using `is.type(variable)`